-While no magic pill that unlocks access to untapped parts of your brain, nootropics are supplements that can impact how your brain functions, including boosting your focus, memory, motivation, regulating mood, and mental clarity and energy too.
+While no magic pill unlocks access to untapped parts of your brain, nootropics are supplements that can impact how your brain functions, with positive effects including boosting your focus, memory, motivation, regulating mood, and mental clarity and energy too.

 Myth: Nootropics make you smarter.

-What impedes most people from achieving their goals is an inability to have mental energy and focus, thesis motivation, not a lack of intelligence.
-Luckily, your levels of focus and motivation are functions of the dopamine and norepinephrine in your brain, which nootropics can easily change.
-Most people find that once they are able to sustain their focus, the work they are aiming to complete is not too hard and the goals they are looking to achieve are well within reach.
+What impedes most people from achieving their goals is an inability to have mental energy and focus, thesis motivation, not a lack of intelligence improved ability.
+Luckily, your levels of focus, mental energy, and motivation are functions of the dopamine and norepinephrine in your brain, which nootropics can easily change.
+Most people find that once they can sustain their focus, the work they aim to complete is not too hard, and the goals they aim to achieve are well within reach.

 Myth: Nootropics aren’t safe because they aren’t FDA approved.

-While the FDA doesn’t approve dietary supplements, there are a couple of clear indicators you can use to evaluate the quality of a brand that you are considering.
+While the FDA doesn’t approve dietary supplements, there are a couple of clear indicators to evaluate the quality of a brand you are considering.
 First, identify whether the product was produced in a cGMP facility. cGMP refers to the FDA’s Current Good Manufacturing Practice regulations, which ensure proper design, monitoring, and control of a manufacturer’s processes and facilities.

 Myth: Nootropics are like prescription stimulants.

-While most nootropics also impact dopamine and norepinephrine, nootropics act as a gentle support to these neurotransmitter systems that restore them to natural highs that allows you to feel like you are having your best day, every day.
+While most nootropics also impact dopamine and norepinephrine, nootropics act as a gentle support to these neurotransmitter systems that restore them to natural highs that allows you to feel like you have your best day, every day.
 In contrast, Adderall forces your system to produce much more dopamine and norepinephrine than any human could produce naturally.

 Myth: Nootropics are harmful for people to take over the long term.

-Early research shows that nootropics can aid long-term memory recall, provide a stronger response to stress, improved cognitive longevity, and more.
-Two ingredients commonly found in nootropics products, Dihydroxyflavone and Lion’s Mane, increase BDNF (brain-derived neurotrophic factor), which is associated with increased neurogenesis, or the growth of new brain cells.
-Many ingredients found in nootropics continue to have a positive impact on your neuroplasticity long after you stop taking them.
+Early research shows that nootropics can aid long-term memory recall, provide a stronger stress response, improve cognitive longevity, and more.
+Two ingredients commonly found in nootropics products, Dihydroxyflavone and Lion’s Mane, increase BDNF (brain-derived neurotrophic factor), which is associated with increased neurogenesis or the growth of new brain cells.
+Many ingredients found in nootropics continue to impact your neuroplasticity long after you stop taking them positively.

 Myth: All nootropics are created equal.

-While two nootropics formulas might contain the same ingredients, the quality and dosage of those ingredients can vary significantly between different brand’s blends.
+While two nootropics formulas might contain the same ingredients, the quality and dosage of those ingredients can vary significantly between different brand blends.
 Evaluate brands’ products beyond packaging and marketing jargon; scrutinize every ingredient’s associated dosage, sourcing, and claimed benefits.

 Our pick for the best nootropics brand: Thesis, customized nootropic supplements.

-Thesis has helped over five hundred thousand people find nootropics blends that work for them and boasts the largest nootropics data set in the world, which includes results from clinical trials, research on 127 ingredients, and results collected from thousands of customers.
+Thesis has helped over five hundred thousand people find nootropics and nootropic blends that work for them and boasts the largest ever nootropics research data set in the world, which includes results from clinical trials, independent research on 127 ingredients, and results collected from thousands of customers.

 - Once you receive your first box, you’ll test the formulas, one blend at a time, and track your results in a journal included in your box.

-Thesis currently offers blends targeted to: Energy Clarity, Logic, Creativity, and Motivation.
+Thesis currently offers blends targeted to Energy Clarity, Logic, Creativity, and Motivation.
 Here are five notable ingredients in Thesis nootropics:

 - Ashwagandha.
-Extracted from Ashwagandha root, Ashwagandha regulates our body’s stress levels.
+Extracted from the Ashwagandha root, Ashwagandha regulates our body’s stress levels.
 Ashwagandha provides a calming effect and improves memory, attention, and neuroprotection.